Introduction

 several sessions as well as in the invited talks from the professionals devoted

 to the concerned areas.
-Exhibitions showcase and

 commercial presentations